Penn Arts & Sciences Logo

 Jim English Photo

-Jim English is founding faculty director of the Price Lab for Digital Humanities.
+Jim English is the founder of the Price Lab for Digital Humanities, where he served as Faculty Director from 2015 to 2024.
 From 2011 to 2018 he directed the Penn Humanities Forum and oversaw its relaunch as the Wolf Humanities Center.
 He is a former Chair of the English department and has served as interim Director of Cinema Studies and Moderator of the University Council.

 Jim co-edited an essay collection with Heather Love, Literary Studies and Human Flourishing, published in 2023 by Oxford University Press.
 It gathers essays from leading scholars across a range of subfields in literary studies, to consider the role our discipline might play in interdisciplinary discussions of happiness, wellbeing, and eudaimonia.
 He is currently completing Beauty By the Numbers, a history of rating and ranking systems in literature and art.